chat

 Inanna’s descent into the underworld, along with Ishtar’s similar journey, isn’t a tale of failure.
 It’s a powerful reminder that transformation is necessary, often uncomfortable, and inevitable.
 These myths of descent and return show us that life’s challenges are essential to personal growth.

-Inanna & the Cycle of Transformation
+Inanna and the cycle of transformation

-Inanna, the ancient Sumerian Goddess of love, beauty, and fertility, is intimately connected with Venus, the planet symbolising love, desire and cycles of rebirth.
+Inanna, the ancient Sumerian goddess of love, beauty, and fertility, is intimately connected with Venus, the planet symbolising love, desire and cycles of rebirth.

 Just as Venus disappears from the sky during its retrograde cycle, only to return in a new phase, Inanna’s myth mirrors this celestial rhythm of descent, disappearance and rebirth.